-- [Marie Osborn] Eddy, I'm right there with you on the try and actual aspect.
+Eddie, I'm right there with you on the try and actual aspect.
 It's hard for me to truly make the time for myself some days.
-I really like this quote here by Brené Brown, which is "Authenticity is a collection of choices that we have to make every day."
-It's that, you know, how closely are we aligned to our true selves?
-Right?
-And if we're just doing for others, you know, what makes us, us?
-What are our hobbies, what are our interests if we're not making the time for them?
+I really like this quote here by Brene Brown, which is "Authenticity is a collection of choices that we have to make every day."
+And it's the, you know, how closely are we aligned to our true selves, right?
+So and if we're just doing for others, you know, what makes us us, right?
+Or what are our hobbies?
+What are our interests if we're not making the time for them?
 So I really like that quote.